 Hot tub salt is the magic behind creating luxuriously soft water and with dead sea mineral salts you can take hydrotherapy to the next level.
-If you are in the market for a new hot tub or upgrading to a salt water system you'll have a better understanding of how salt works to keep your hot tub sanitized and what options are available when it comes to choosing the best salt.
+If you are in the market for a new hot tub or converting to a salt water hot tub system you'll have a better understanding of how salt works to keep your hot tub sanitized and what options are available when it comes to choosing the best salt.

 In any hot tub or pool you never want to add a product that isn't pure or has additives from the manufacturing process.
 If you add something foreign to your hot tub it can affect the chemistry and can often lead to balancing issues, staining and other problems.
+You can count on spending less time maintaining your hut tub with pure salt.

 You want to look for at least 99.8% pure, evaporated, granulated and non-iodized salt.
 The safest way to purchase salt is to find a product specifically made for hot tubs or pools because it provides the reassurance that the product is pure and hasn't been altered during processing.
 If you have a salt water pool you can use the exact same pool salt with the same benefits that you experience in your pool.